h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-using-substance-painter-in-production.md

     Speaking of the right colors and values, checking each map separately will help you decide better on each one of them.
 It also helps to prevent further issues or debugging.
  8. Test Under Same Light Scenarios In Maya

-    It seems obvious but can go a long way in terms of keeping the consistency and reliability of the overall look development.
-In bigger studios
+    It seems obvious but can go a long way in terms of keeping the consistency and reliability of the overall look development and lighting of the project.
+In bigger studios, look development/lighting teams, would have specific lighting setups and testing environments provided by the supervisors.
  9. Color Correct And Tweak In Arnold
 10. Stay Consistent